:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Doesn't accommodate larger feet

 If you’re willing to spend a little more on a foot massager, the Miko Shiatsu Home Foot Massager Machine With Switchable Heat will leave your feet feeling relaxed and pampered.
-It has a variety of features to give you a customized massage, and one tester—who loved the ease of setup and intensity levels—says it’s worth the price.
+It has a variety of features to give you a customized massage, and the ease of setup and intensity levels makes it worth the price.

 The Miko device features two separate foot chambers with washable cloth covers.
-Once you slip your feet in, you can operate the massager via the control panel on top of the machine or with the included remote—a great bonus feature, since it allows you to adjust settings, but still stay relaxed, says our tester.
+Once you slip your feet in, you can operate the massager via the control panel on top of the machine or with the included remote—a great bonus feature, since it allows you to adjust settings, but still stay relaxed.

 Some testers noted that at certain points, they felt like they were getting a professional 15-20-minute massage and appreciated the varied levels of pressure.
 However, we took some points off overall since testers noticed that while the massager applied a lot of pressure to the front of the foot, the heels and arches weren't getting the same love.